relevance/java-tdd/labs/tdd/README.txt

-Lab #1 - JUnit
+Lab #1 - TDD

-1. Using the JUnit4 pdf as a guide, write a simple Calculator class.
-It should only add, subtract, multiply, and divide.
-Make sure that you can clear it and get the results at any point along the way.

-Of course, let the unit tests drive your design.
+You may use the unit testing framework of your choice for these exercises.

-2. Write a handful of unit tests for Largest
+1. Write a set of unit tests for Largest.java
    (where handful >= 5)

-3. TDD
+2. TDD: Pizza
 We're setting up a pizza shop.
 For each sentence (User Story), write a test first, watch it fail, and then implement the feature.
 We're trying to simulate a class that evolves over time, so sometimes the next User Story will contradict the story you just got done implementing.
 (Until we get better users, this will be a business reality for the foreseeable future...)

 1. We'll need a Pizza class
 2. Pizzas can be "Small", "Medium", or "Large"